-If you were injured in a car accident in Chico or elsewhere in Butte County, protect your right to fair compensation by working with an experienced personal injury attorney.
+If you were hurt in a recent car accident in Butte County, California, protect your right to compensation by working with the best Chico personal injury attorney.
 Call (530) 392-9400 for free, friendly advice on your potential legal options.

 When you need assistance in bringing a civil case for damages, our accident attorneys can provide experienced and compassionate guidance in helping you seek recovery of resulting losses.
 Our personal injury law firm has helped many injured parties and families in California obtain successful outcomes in their cases since 1982.
-Reach out to us today to discuss your case with one of our skilled personal injury lawyers and learn how we can help you get your life back on track.How Many Accidents Happen in Chico, California?
+Reach out to us today to discuss your case with one of our skilled personal injury lawyers from Chico and learn how we can help you get your life back on track.Traffic Accidents in Chico, California

 According to the California Office of Traffic Safety (OTS), in a 2018 traffic report, 303 accidents in total resulted in injury or fatality that year.
 Of these motor vehicle collisions, cyclists were involved in 44 of them, followed by pedestrians with 23 and motorcycles with 21.
 Wrecks involving speeding comprised 35, and alcohol was involved in 42 of all reported traffic accidents.Common Reasons for Car Crashes in Northern California

-There is a wide array of reasons for motor vehicle crashes in California.
+There various reasons for motor vehicle crashes in California.
 However, specific causes may contribute more than others, such as: